So your B2B tech company has hit its stride. You’re signing new clients, honing your product offerings, and even attracting some industry attention.

 Outsourcing your PR can accomplish both of these things.

 For one thing, many tech companies, especially when they’re just starting, need to focus on building out their product and executive teams.
-Marketing and PR is often one of the last departments to get any attention, even though it’s indispensable to a tech company’s success.
+B2B marketing and PR is often one of the last departments to get any attention, even though it’s indispensable to a tech company’s success.

 Given this fact, as well as the length and difficulty of the hiring process post-pandemic, outsourcing these functions is not just a good idea, but a necessity.
 After all, marketing has to start ramping up long before a startup launches its first product.